timothycooperjr/Exploring-Azure-and-Networking-Concepts/README.md

 20 --> Controc + C to Stop the Ping Activity

-Observe SSH Traffic
+## Part 2: Observe ICMP Traffic

-Logged into Windows VM
+1. Use [Microsoft Remote Desktop](https://apps.microsoft.com/store) to connect to your Windows 10 Virtual Machine (if on Mac, install the client first).
+2. **Install Wireshark** on the Windows 10 VM:
+   - Download and install Wireshark from [https://www.wireshark.org/](https://www.wireshark.org/).
-Opened up Wireshark and start a new packet capture
+3. Open Wireshark and start a packet capture.
+4. Filter for ICMP traffic in Wireshark.

-Retrieved the IP address form the Linux VM
+5. Retrieve the private IP address of the Ubuntu VM and attempt to ping it from the Windows 10 VM:

-Opened PowerShell and typed : SSH labuser @10.0.0.6 SSH (SecureShell) - used to make a secure connection from one computer to another computer.
-From windows computer SSH connection to linux computer and observe the traffic Filter for SSH Traffic Only by typing SSH in WireShark.
-(SSH uses TCP Port 22) From Windows 10 VM I attempted to
+   - Open Command Prompt or PowerShell and run: `ping <Ubuntu VM Private IP>`.
+   - Observe the ping requests and replies in Wireshark.
+6. From the Windows 10 VM, ping a public website (e.g., `www.google.com`) and observe the ICMP traffic in Wireshark.

 ## Part 3: Configure a Firewall (Network Security Group)

 ### Observe ICMP Traffic with Firewall Changes